Logo

 William Wentworth was given the colony's first state funeral on 6 May 1873, a day declared by the governor as a public holiday.

-The William Wentworth Mausoleum was after constructed over his grave.
+The William Wentworth Mausoleum was after constructed over his grave, overseen by his wife Sarah.

-On 26 October 1829 at St Philip's Church Hill, Sydney, William Wentworth married Sarah Cox, with whom he had seven daughters and three sons:.
+On 26 October 1829 at St Philip's Church, Sydney, William Wentworth married Sarah Cox.

-The William Wentworth Building, built in 1972 to accommodate the University of Sydney Union, was named after him.
+The William Wentworth Building, built in 1972 to accommodate the University of Sydney Union, is named after him.